 The look & feel, the visuals of your business, what do people think when they remember your business?

 As you create your brand, remember the ideal client.
 Your businesses brand is to attract them.

 Let’s create a compilation of images, words, colours, websites & whatever else you can find.

 Use your competitor research to start with, note likes and dislikes.

 What websites are you drawn too?
 Why do some colours work well over others?
 Notice the typography used, are they older, traditional fonts or younger, modern styles?

-Look up the colour meanings and how the effect of colours work on people and in business.
+Research: Look up the colour meanings and how the effect of colour works on people and in business.

 A set of rules on how to use your branding visuals.

 Outline these areas: